St David's Memorial Church, Auckland

-St David's Memorial Church, Auckland or Kāhui St David's is a music and community centre in Khyber Pass Road, Auckland, New Zealand.
-The music centre is housed in the historic St David's Memorial Church building.
-The new purpose of the building is captured by the word "Kāhui" meaning "the gathering".
-This name also honours the Scottish heritage of the building.
-It was a Presbyterian Church, and was built as a living memorial to World War One.
-The full name of the Trust which owns the building is Friends of St David's Trust Kāhui Rangi Pūpū.
-The te reo Māori name means "gathering the heavenly trumpets", which acknowledges the building's military heritage and musical future.
+St David's Memorial Church, Auckland is a former Presbyterian church on Khyber Pass Road in Grafton, Auckland, New Zealand.
+St David's Memorial Church replaced an earlier wooden church and was constructed as a First World War memorial church.
+The Gothic Revival building was constructed from Kamo brick and Oamaru stone.
+In 2020 the Presbyterian Church vacated the building later selling it to a trust that established a music and community centre in the building.

 History

 The first St David's Church was built in Symonds Street in 1864 and replaced in 1880.
 In 1902 the wooden church was removed to its current site in Khyber Pass Rd; a section of land originally granted to the Commanding Royal Engineer, Captain George Augustus Bennett (1807–1845).

-In 1920 planning for a new church began and a decision made that it would be a memorial to soldiers who had fought and died in World War I. Local architect Daniel Boys Patterson designed the church in the Gothic revival style.
+In 1920 planning for a new church began and a decision made that it would be a memorial to soldiers who had fought and died in the First World War.
+Local architect Daniel Boys Patterson designed the church in the Gothic revival style.
 The foundation stone for the new church was laid on Anzac Day 25 April 1927.
 The foundation stone inscription read “To the Glory of God and in proud memory of the St. David’s men who, for the permanent peace of the world, gave their lives in the Great War, 1914-18, this stone was laid by Duncan Macpherson, senior elder, Rev. D. C. Herron, M.C., M.A., minister.”

 The church with its square Gothic tower was built of red Kamo brick and Oamaru stone.
 The interior is brick with rimu wood panelling, jarrah floor and oak pulpit.
 The organ was built by George Croft a New Zealand organ builder.

 The church was opened on 13 October 1927.